saucelabs/sauce-school/codelabs/Module2_APITesting.md

 ## 2.03 Create an API Test File
 Duration: 0:04:00

 We now have a project in which we can begin writing API Tests.
-Let's create the first API Test!
+Let's create the first API Test.
+Sign in to Sauce Labs and access [API testing](https://app.saucelabs.com/api-testing).

-#### Note:
-Negative
-: You must have a [API Fortress account](https://apifortress.com/) in order to follow along in this step.
-[Use this link](https://saucelabs.com/sign-up) to sign up for a free trial.
-If you have an account, [Sign In](https://mastiff.apifortress.com/app/web/login/auth).

 #### Create a Test File